ApiLogicServer/Docs/docs/index.md

 # Overview Video

-Project creation is based on database schema introspection as shown below: identify a database, and the ```ApiLogicServer create``` commands creates an executable, customomizable project.
+Project creation is based on database schema introspection as shown below: identify a database, and the ```ApiLogicServer create``` commands creates an executable, customizable project.

 Click for a video tutorial, showing complete project creation, execution, customization and debugging.